Q: Why choose a Diamond Certified upholstery company?

-A: Diamond Certified helps you choose local upholstery companies with confidence by offering a list of top-rated local companies who have passed the country’s most in-depth rating process.
-Only upholstery companies rated Highest in Quality earn the prestigious Diamond Certified award.
+A: Diamond Certified helps you choose local upholstery companies with confidence by offering a list of top rated local companies that have passed the country’s most in-depth rating process.
+Only upholstery companies rated Highest in Quality and Helpful Expertise® earn the prestigious Diamond Certified award.
 Most companies can’t pass the ratings.
 American Ratings Corporation also monitors every Diamond Certified company with ongoing research and ratings.
-And your purchase is backed by the Diamond Certified Performance Guarantee.
-So you’ll feel confident choosing Diamond Certified upholstery companies for new upholstery work and reupholstering services.
+And your purchase is backed by the Diamond Certified Performance Guarantee, so you’ll feel confident choosing Diamond Certified upholstery companies for new upholstery work and reupholstering services.

 Q: How long does it take to reupholster a piece of furniture?

 A: The average time for upholstery and reupholstery services varies depending on the item to be upholstered, the fabric or upholstery medium chosen, the detail the job requires, the schedule of the upholstery shop and other factors.
 Talk with your upholstery shop about their estimated return time in regard to your specific project.
 Some upholstery shops offer rush jobs for an additional fee if you need your furniture back in a shorter time than their average turnaround time.